Musgrave Park, Cork: Rugby

 Musgrave Park is home to Dolphin RFC and Sundays Well RFC.
 Each club has their own pitch on the east side of the main stadium.
 The stadium hosts some home fixtures of the United Rugby Championship's Munster Rugby.
-However Thomond Park, Limerick is the venue for all Heineken Champions Cup games.
-The ground also hosts pre-season friendlies - including occasionally by Ireland A (Wolfhounds) teams.
+However Thomond Park, Limerick is the venue for all European Rugby Champions Cup games.

+The ground has been used for some rugby internationals, including Ireland's Women's XV games in the Women's 6 Nations, Ireland Men's A (Wolfhounds) games, and Ireland under-20 Men's team matches.
+It hosted games during the 2019, 2020, 2022, 2023 and 2024 Six Nations Under 20s Championship.

 The stadium also hosts locally important games - such as finals for amateur cup competitions and schools rugby.

-It also hosted the home matches of the Ireland under-20 team during the 2019, 2020 and 2022 Six Nations Under 20s Championship.

 Other sports

 In September 1991 League of Ireland club Cork City F.C. played a league game at Musgrave Park against Shamrock Rovers and the following Wednesday Cork City drew 1–1 with FC Bayern Munich in a UEFA Cup game played at the ground.